 In the first four verses of chapter 2, Paul explains why he did not come to Corinth when he said he would.
 He said that he did not come “to spare” them from discipline (2 Co 1:23-24).

 But I determined this within myself,

-Paul changed his plans about coming to Corinth because of a spiritual issue in the church.
-He visited Corinth after writing First Corinthians, but it did not go well.
+Paul changed his plans about going to Corinth because of a spiritual issue in the church.
+He visited Corinth after writing 1 Corinthians, but it did not go well.
 You would think the church would be loyal toward Paul, but they were fickle.
 A critic in the church assaulted the apostle and his team.
 The Corinthian church needed correction for this attitude (2 Co 2:5-11; 7:9, 12, 10:10).
 Because of this, he abandoned his plans for his previously announced second visit.

 that I would not come again to you in sorrow [pain].

 Paul did not want the Corinthians to be discouraged by his next visit, where he would have to rebuke and discipline them.
 His primary concern was their welfare.

 The word “sorrowful” means painful.
 Paul’s pain related to the idea that the Corinthian church had bought into the notion of super-apostles who had visited them, and he would have to discipline them for it.

 then who is he who makes me glad but the one who is made sorrowful by me?